-We are generous of who we are, we are generous of the happiness we feel when doing them (even when they are meant for someone else!)
+When I know I have all I need, I am generous of who I am, I am generous of the happiness I feel when doing things (even when they are meant for someone else!).
 When I feel happy doing something, I let go of myself and of expectations.

-Doing something for others often means wondering what to do and how to do it so that others will love us.
-And under the guise of generosity, we are egocentric.
-I don't judge, I've done it (and I still do #bummer).
-I asked myself thousands of questions on the best way to do things, not for me, but for others.
+When I do something for others, it often means wondering what to do and how to do it so that others will love me.
+And under the guise of generosity, I am egocentric.
+It's human.
+I saw myself wondering endlessly what was the best way to do things, not for me, but for others.
 "Is it nice enough?
 How will it be received?
 Will they be happy?
 Touched?
 Changed?"
-But all these questions in the end are only about me.
+All these questions are only about me.
 Will I be loved, will I get what I need if I do this?
 This isn't really generous.

-I really think it is time to redefine what is generous and what is not.
-And to think about how we can love and trust ourselves enough to forget ourselves for a while, to be truly generous.
-Generous of who we are, and in our actions.
+I really think it is time for me (and for you?) to redefine what is generous and what is not.
+And to think about how I can love and trust myself enough to forget myself for a while, to be truly generous.
+Generous of who I am, and in my actions.